MYKY69/mykyosinstaller/README.md

 An installer for arch that is meant to be minimal and reasonably flexible, may include warcrimes in bash scripts.

+This project is meant to be my personal installer, and also is meant to teach me bit with git.

 # Attribution

 This project includes [CachyOS-Settings](https://github.com/CachyOS/CachyOS-Settings)